 This is one of those winter jobs that you either love… or you hate.

-A huge part of profiting on Christmas light installation is combined
+A huge part of profiting on Christmas light installation is combined with pricing your services correctly and having the right procedures in place.

 In addition, most lawn care companies take about one year to truly profit from Christmas light installation and deinstallation.
 This is because if you do it right, christmas light installations have a lot of upfront costs.